 - Emotional stress.

 - Inhalation of lung irritants

 - Gastroesophageal Reflux Disease (GERD).

-The speech therapy administered by the speech-language pathologist is the best treatment for vocal cord dysfunction as breathing exercises and voice training will be done.
+Speech therapy administered by a speech-language pathologist is the best treatment for vocal cord dysfunction.
+During this therapy, breathing, exercises, and voice training will be done.

 The best way of lubricating the vocal cord is by keeping hydrated always.
 It is recommended that a person should drink 64 ounces of water per day.
 This volume produces thin and watery mucus.